RodrigoGonzalez/flake8-custom-import-rules/README.rst

  --third-party-only     Restrict package to import only from third-party
                         libraries.

- --isolated             Make a package isolated, so it cannot import
+ --standalone             Make a package standalone, so it cannot import
                         from any other packages within the base package.

  --restricted           Restrict a package from importing another